 Though the reason behind the growth of bone tumours is unknown, a few theories have been put forward.
 One of them says that tumors grow sometimes when the body parts grow rapidly.
-Other theories suggest injuries to the bones and genetics and metal implants in bones as likely reasons to develop bone tumour.
+Other theories suggest injuries to the bones and genetics and metal implants in bones as likely reasons to develop a bone tumor.

 Children might suffer fevers or night sweats as a result of the tumor.
-In some cases there is no pain, but simply a growth of tissue in some part of the body or the other.
-In other patients, the lack of symptoms results in the delayed detection of the tumor, and tumors like Osteochondroma don’t even require any medical attention till the time they doesn’t affect the bone’s function and movement.
+In some cases, there is no pain, but simply a growth of tissue in some part of the body or the other.
+In other patients, the lack of symptoms results in the delayed detection of the tumor, and tumors like Osteochondroma don’t even require any medical attention till the time they don’t affect the bone’s function and movement.

 Infections or fractures in bones might sometimes seem like a tumor, which is why it’s best to consult a doctor and undergo thorough testing before coming to any conclusions.